IvanLlanas/wowsss/docs/README.md

 ## Installation
 Just clone WoWSSS from [github](https://www.github.com/IvanLlanas/wowsss) anywhere in your (sudoer) user directory and launch the `wowsss.sh` script to start the installation and compilation process.
-From now on, every time WoWSSS founds any server installation it will show the maintenance menu, where you'll be able to start/stop the servers, update and compile the sources and make backups.
+From now on, every time WoWSSS finds any server installation it will show the maintenance menu, where you'll be able to start/stop the servers, update and compile the sources and make backups.

 ### First start